Ann Marie DeAngelo: Artistic director

-Director - producer and other work
+Director, producer, and other work

 DeAngelo has created and staged many special shows and events, including Shall We Dance, a dance tribute to composer Richard Rodgers as part of the Rodgers Centenary celebration in 2002.

-Since 2002 DeAngelo has staged the annual gala for Career Transition For Dancers.
+Since 2002, DeAngelo has staged the annual gala for Career Transition For Dancers.
 Those shows include: Dancing on Air, That's Entertainment, One World, Dance Rocks!, America Dances!, 25th Anniversary, and A Halloween Thriller, and Jump for Joy in 2012, Broadway & Beyond in 2013, New York, New York in 2014, 30th Anniversary Celebration in 2015.
-In 2010 she commissioned Marvin Hamlisch to write a new song called "I'm Really Dancing" with lyrics by Rupert Holmes for that year's gala.
-In these evenings, DeAngelo's "amalgamations of dance", she has presented and commissioned over 200 works by a variety of dance companies and choreographers from different disciplines.
+In 2010, she commissioned Marvin Hamlisch to write a new song called "I'm Really Dancing" with lyrics by Rupert Holmes for that year's gala.
+Through her "amalgamations of dance" evenings, DeAngelo has presented and commissioned over 200 works from various dance companies and choreographers across different disciplines.
 She has worked with theater artists and Tony Award winners such as Paula Abdul, Debbie Allen, Michael Douglas, Christine Ebersole, Robert Fairchild, Catherine Zeta-Jones, James Earl Jones, Sutton Foster, Savion Glover, Jane Krakowski, Angela Lansbury, Liza Minnelli, Bebe Neuwirth, Billy Porter, Ann Reinking, Chita Rivera, Kelly Ripa, Tommy Tune, Ben Vereen, and Karen Ziemba, as well as producer Nigel Lythgoe.

-In 2001 she created and directed The Variety Show – Jugglin' Styles which premiered at the Annenberg Center in Philadelphia.
+In 2001, she created and directed The Variety Show – Jugglin' Styles which premiered at the Annenberg Center in Philadelphia.

-In 2009 she was director of the show Thank You, Gregory – A Tribute to Legends of Tap that opened at the Annenberg Center for the Performing Arts in Philadelphia, featuring Maurice Hines and Jason Samuels Smith.

-Also in 2009 she directed Ghettomade, a work created by Mr. Wiggles that premiered at Sadlers Wells in London.
+In 2009, she was director of the show Thank You, Gregory – A Tribute to Legends of Tap that opened at the Annenberg Center for the Performing Arts in Philadelphia, featuring Maurice Hines and Jason Samuels Smith.
+In the same year, she also directed Ghettomade, a work created by Mr. Wiggles that premiered at Sadlers Wells in London.
 Currently the show is expanding to include Rock Steady Crew.

-In 2012 she conceived, produced, and directed the 125th anniversary gala for Capezio at City Center in New York City in 2012.
+In 2012, she conceived, produced, and directed the 125th anniversary gala for Capezio at City Center in New York City in 2012.

-In 2016 Career Transition for Dancers merged with the Actors Fund and is a part of Bebe Neuwirth's Dancers Resource; however, DeAngelo continued to produce and direct fundraisers in 2016 and 2017.
+In 2016, Career Transition for Dancers merged with the Actors Fund and is a part of Bebe Neuwirth's Dancers Resource; however, DeAngelo continued to produce and direct fundraisers in 2016 and 2017.

 She returned to produce and direct the Capezio 130th anniversary show in 2018, and the Capezio Awards.
 Awardees included Debbie Allen, Michelle Dorrance, David Parsons, Wendy Whelan, and Mr. Wiggles, who performed on the evening celebration along with others including Bessie Award winner Ephrat Asherie, Contemporary West Dance Theatre, DNA, Nevada Ballet Theatre, Parsons Dance, and SYTYCD winner Lex Ishimoto.
 Host was Nigel Lythgoe, and Savion Glover was a presenter.

 She has taught for numerous dance companies and universities, as well as workshops to non-dancers called "Bringing Performance to Life" at resorts and spas.
 She has taught personalities such as Bette Midler.